LUEHR FILTER has developed different procedures for the following applications:

 the selection of a suitable classifier mill to activate the NaHCO3

-the homogeneous injection of additive powders into the ducting and/or into reactor upstream filter
+the homogeneous introduction of the additives into the pipeline or the reactor upstream filter

-It may be remarked in addition that the evaporative cooler shown in the illustration will only be used if the gas temperature has not been adjusted in an optimal way with regard to the application.
+It should also be noted that the evaporative cooler shown in the diagram is only used if the gas temperature is not optimally set depending on the task.

-We build complete air pollution control plants from the project initiation to the service after commissioning.
-Discover further essential components of our delivery spectrum.
+We build complete air pollution control systems from project initiation to post-commissioning service.
+Discover further essential components of our delivery range.